usnistgov/sesame/doc/tutorial/tuto_ebic.rst

 Electron beam excitation
 ............................

 Next we review the physics of the electron beam excitation.
-Excitation with an electron beam generates free carriers.
 For a beam focused at :math:`(x_0,y_0)`, a simple parameterization of the generation rate density profile is given by a Gaussian:

 .. math::
    G(x,y) &= \frac{G_{\rm tot}}{A} \times \exp\left(-\frac{(x-x_0)^2+(y-y_0)^2}{2\sigma^2}\right)
    :label: Gxy

 For our geometry, :math:`~x_0` is the lateral beam position, while the depth of the excitation from the sample surface is :math:`y_0`.
-The total generation rate (units :math:`1/s`) is (need reference):
+The total generation rate (units :math:`1/s`) is approximated by [4]_:

 .. math::
    G_{tot} &\approx \frac{I_{\rm beam}}{q} \times \frac{E_{\rm beam}}{3 E_g}